Heavy heart? Feeling sad? Try these 8 simple tips to lighten your heartache.

 Stop taking failure so critically, rejection so personally and challenges so negatively.
 I guarantee you have twice as many blessings to count as disadvantages.
 So, get busy being thankful and feel the sadness and heavy emotions lighten.

-Cheers to taking care of yourself and finding ways that work for you to lighten up a heavy heart.
+Cheers to taking better care of yourself and experimenting with ways that work for you to lighten up your heavy heart.